Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 The first element on the line is the mounted device, the second element is the mount point, the third element is the file system type, the fourth element lists mount flags (credit [Fibrevillage](http://fibrevillage.com/sysadmin/278-understanding-the-difference-between-etc-mtab-and-proc-mounts-on-linux))and the two last flag are as I specified with the details about the **fstab** file.

 You can also see on the **fstab** that I have some UUID that point on the */boot* folder, the UUID stand for **Universally Unique IDentifier** and will be consist of numbers and letters arbitrarily.
-If we want to add to fstab file some device and let's say we want to add it be specify the UUID, so we can find that information be using the **blkid** command.
+If we want to add to fstab file some device and let's say we want to add it be specify the UUID, so we can find that information by using the **blkid** command.

 ![LPIC2 Post](/assets/images/lpic2/blkid.png)
 **Figure 121** The blkid command.